avigershon/flink-jms-table-connector/README.md

 # Flink JMS Table Connector

-This project contains a very small proof-of-concept implementation of a JMS table connector for [Apache Flink](https://flink.apache.org/).
-It shows how a custom table source and sink can be wired using Flink's `DynamicTableFactory` interfaces.
+This project contains a JMS table connector for [Apache Flink](https://flink.apache.org/).
+It now includes a fully functional JMS consumer and producer capable of exactly-once delivery.
 The connector relies on the community maintained [`flink-connector-jms`](https://github.com/miwurster/flink-connector-jms) library and uses the **Jakarta JMS** API.

-The implementation is intentionally minimal and does not include a real JMS consumer or producer.
-It is meant as a starting point for integrating a JMS queue with Flink SQL.
+Exactly-once semantics are implemented using JMS transacted sessions that commit when Flink checkpoints complete.
+The source implements **ParallelSourceFunction**, so configuring the job with a parallelism of `N` will spawn `N` independent JMS consumers that share the queue.
+JMS distributes messages to these subtasks in a round-robin fashion.
 The factory registers under the identifier `jms` so you can define a table like:

 ```sql
 CREATE TABLE ibm_mq (